- Movie Reviews

-Not recommended under 13 (frequent comic-book style violence and some coarse language).
+Not recommended under 13; parental guidance to 14 (frequent comic-book style violence and some coarse language).

 This topic contains:

 |Children under 13||Not recommended due to strong and frequent comic-book style violence.|

 |Children aged 13-14||Parental guidance recommended due to strong and frequent comic-book style violence.|